tiki-deprecated/apps-receipt-capacitor/src/assets/md/terms.md

 ### A. User Opt Out

-You, the User, may choose to opt out of this program at any time, by selecting the opt-out button within the application.
+You, the User, may choose to opt out of this program at any time, by disconnecting any accounts you've connected within the application.
 The choice to do so will have no impact on any other services the Company provide you and the Company will not hold it against you in any way.

 Upon receiving your opt-out notice, the Company will stop all future collection of Shared Information as described in Section 1.A as soon as possible.
 The Company may continue to use Shared Information licensed prior to the opt-out.

 ## 6. Governing Law

-The governing law of this agreement **[insert jurisdiction or address]**,  where the company is located or headquartered.
+The governing law of this agreement **{{{JURISDICTION}}}**,  where the company is located or headquartered.

 ## 7. Data Ownership